cositools/cosi-data-challenges/data-products/README.md

 <img  align="right" width="250"  src="images/clusters_DC3.png">

 The source simulations were ran on NASA's [Discover cluster](https://www.nccs.nasa.gov/systems/discover).
 We used 1000 parallel CPUs for most of the source simulations, which allowed us to simulate them in a fairly short time (typically less than ~10 minutes of total wall time per source).
-The source models were provided by the COSI science teams, and more information about them can be found in the respective [data-challenges](#data-challenges) section on the main page.
+The source models were provided by the COSI science teams, and more information about them can be found in the respective **Data Challenges** section on the main page.
 The Background simulations were mostly run on the [MOGON](https://mogonwiki.zdv.uni-mainz.de/docs/introduction/what_is_mogon) cluster in Mainz.
 More details about the background simulations can be found in the [backgrounds](https://github.com/cositools/cosi-data-challenges/tree/develop/backgrounds) directory.

 ### Accessing the Data